tonycoz/p5-Promise-ES6/README.md

-Unlike most other promise implementations on CPAN, this module mimics ECMAScript 6’s [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) class.
+Unlike most other promise implementations on CPAN, this module mimics ECMAScript 6’s [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) interface.
 As the SYNOPSIS above shows, you can thus use patterns from JavaScript in Perl with only minimal changes needed to accommodate language syntax.

 This is a rewrite of an earlier module, [Promise::Tiny](https://metacpan.org/pod/Promise::Tiny).
 It fixes several bugs and superfluous dependencies in the original.